Healthy Hot Chocolate

 - 2 cups non-dairy milk

-- 2 tablespoons vegan dark chocolate
+- 2 tablespoons dark chocolate

 - 2 tablespoons cocoa powder